khuaulme/AtlasChallenge/README.md

 ### Prerequisites
-mongorestore the data in the dump file to your Atlas Cluster: https://drive.google.com/file/d/1BqFIk2skep94IMvhRQHgkJ6rK3mh_CvW/view?usp=sharing
+mongorestore the data in the dump file to your M10 Atlas Cluster: https://drive.google.com/file/d/1BqFIk2skep94IMvhRQHgkJ6rK3mh_CvW/view?usp=sharing
 MongoDB Atlas programmatic API Key: http://docs.atlas.mongodb.com/configure-api-access/#programmatic-api-keys A properly installed copy of stitch-cli that has been added to your system PATH.

+### Configure Cluster Network and Database Access
+- Make sure to IP whitelist your M10 cluster.
+- Add a read-only database user: username: atlas , password: challenge

-### Install Instructions
+### Stitch Application Install Instructions
 1. Download Challenge Application folder.
 2. Empty stitch.json to be {}
 3. Alter services -> mongodb-atlas -> config.json to use your "clusterName".